 1. Creates a Safe Place for Exploration

 A child’s journal is his or her private space—a place to record thoughts without fear of judgment or repercussions.
-It’s important to ensure children privacy with their journals so that they can safely and comfortably explore their thoughts.
+This is why it’s important to ensure children’s privacy with their journals so that they can safely and comfortably explore their thoughts.
 While kids might not always feel comfortable discussing their dreams in front of others, there is no need for embarrassment or fear in the process of writing a journal.
 This allows kids to think about the many potential paths that lie ahead and to consider each as an equal opportunity.
 Writing is a place for imagination and possibility.

 2. Offers a Chance for Reflection